-1. Check that both ends of the offload cable are plugged in.
-The male end of your cable plugs into a USB port of your computer and the USB Mini end plugs into the R4500C's USB connector labeled "PC".

-2. Verify that the selected Com Port matches the PC Com Port that is currently assigned to your USB serial convertor.
-This can be done by going into your Device Manager and looking under the Ports (COM & LPT) directory.

-3. Make sure that the R4500C is powered up.

-4. Make sure that you are in the R4500C's "PC Mode" and that the screen reads "Active".
-Choose "PC Mode" by selecting "PC" from the "Program Menu" of the R4500C.
+- 1. Check that both ends of the offload cable are plugged in.
+The female end of your cable plugs into a Com Port of your computer and the male end plugs into the R4520C¢ 9 pin connector labeled %RC/CLONE+. - 2.
+Verify that the selected Com Port matches the PC Com Port that you are currently plugged into. - 3.
+Make sure that the R4520C is powered up. - 4.
+Make sure that you are in the R4520Cs %C Mode+and that the screen reads %Active+.
+Choose %C Mode+by selecting %C+from the %Main Menu+of the R4520C.
 This needs to be done while you are connected to your PC and after you have booted up the ATSWinRec program.

+If your computer does not have a Com Port, you can adapt your computer by using a PCMCIA card designed for serial I/O or an USB/Serial I/O adapter.

-12.3 ATSWinRec
+12.2 ATSWinRec

-The main screen of the ATSWinRec program has the following command box that will appear in the center of the screen:
+The main screen of the ATSWinRec program looks like the following:

-12.3.1 First Time Start Up
+12.2.1 First Time Start Up